Did The Druids Share a Common Ancestry With Other Ancient Religions?

 By: Gaia Staff | Sept.
 27th, 2017

 The Druids of antiquity are steeped in legend and folklore, having no written record of who they truly were or where they originally came from.
 The general consensus holds that they were a highly revered group, with a divine connection to nature and an authoritative wisdom that trumped even the highest nobility.
-They are widely known to be of Celtic origin, but some alternative theories see them as having a common ancestry with ancient eastern cultures or even originating in Atlantis.
+They are widely known to be of Celtic origin, but some alternative theories see them as having a common ancestry with ancient eastern cultures or even one possibly originating in Atlantis.

 Numerous schools trained noble youth to become Druids.
-Depending on which type of role one was trained in, the Druidic educational system could take up to 20 years, a significant schooling when life expectancy didn’t extend much past the age of 40.
-Still, it was considered highly esteemed to become a druid, and despite the patriarchal nature of that era, women were made Druidesses with equal roles to men.
+Depending on which type of role one was trained in, the druidic educational system could take up to 20 years, a significant schooling when life expectancy didn’t extend much past the age of 40.
+Still, it was considered highly esteemed to become a Druid, and despite the patriarchal nature of that era, women were made Druidesses with equal roles to men.
 The Druids worshipped female goddesses and a Druidess could take part in battle or divorce her husband.

 OBOD runs online mentorships, classes, and workshops to develop its three disciplines, described as a spiritual practice that speaks to creativity, nature and wisdom.
 The three categorizations of OBOD are alternatively described as the Singer, Shaman, and Sage.

-They see modern Druidism beliefs not as a religion, but more as a fraternity or esoteric society that accepts all religions.
+They see modern druidic beliefs not as a religion, but more as a fraternity or esoteric society that accepts all religions.
 They also pride themselves in observing and minding their own business.
 Only when asked for advice will a member of the Druid Order give his opinion.

-One of the basics of the Druidism beliefs is the idea of Awen or the divine inspiration.
+One of the basics of the druidic beliefs is the idea of Awen or the divine inspiration.
 It is otherwise described as gnosis, or the intuitive wisdom derived from the practice of Druidism.
 It is thought to be unique in every individual and is described as poetic inspiration.
-Awen is used to describe the poetry used by bards to pass down the story of the Druids and modern usage describes poets and musicians in the same way.
+Awen is used to describe the poetry used by bards to pass down the story of the Druids, and modern usage describes poets and musicians in the same way.
 The symbol of Awen is depicted by three rays representing harmony and universal balance.

-Could there have been a common Atlantean origin or ancestry between the Celtic Druids and ancient eastern cultures?
-Similarities in mythology aside, there are also many parallels in their belief systems, like reincarnation and cosmology.
+Could there have been a common Atlantean origin or ancestry between the Celtic Druids and other ancient eastern cultures?
+Similarities in mythology aside, there are also many parallels in their belief systems, including reincarnation and cosmology.
 Interestingly, the root words for Druid, dru and vid, when translated in Sanskrit mean, “immersed in knowledge.”
 It has also been common for many modern druids to feel a connection with the dharmic teachings of these eastern religions, leading members of OBOD to actively study this connection.